 - Virtual investing has helped them to become more confident in their abilities.

 Investors tend to value savings to deploy for investment purposes.
-If so, and it provides you with an incentive to save more, that is a worthwhile accomplishment.
+If so, and it gives you an incentive to save more, it is a worthwhile accomplishment.

 Popular Simulated Stock Market Games

-There are at least 5 games to choose from that allow for competition, awards, alternative securities, and provide resources for players.
+At least five games to choose from allow competition, awards, alternative securities, and resources for players.
 Here are some of my favorites.

 1. Marketwatch Virtual Stock Exchange

-Players can find and trade stocks in real-time and build their own portfolios They can create, watchlists and have access to articles, videos, and charts.
+Players can find and trade stocks in real-time and build their portfolios They can create watchlists and access articles, videos, and charts.
 There are advanced trading options with specific orders such as at the limit price or less or stop order, meaning an order to buy or sell a stock once the price reaches a specified price.
 There are nearly 40,000 games currently in play.

 Integrating The Game

 In recent years, the game has become more user-friendly with more resources.
 Student feedback has been overwhelmingly positive.
-They have fun watching their rankings relative to their peers, finding out why their stock performance has outperformed or underperformed.
-They find the game quite realistic and are eager to set up their own investment accounts.
+They have fun watching their rankings relative to their peers, discovering why their stock performance has outperformed or underperformed.
+They find the game quite realistic and are eager to set up their investment accounts.